Frequently Asked Questions

 You can get in touch with me here, and I aim reply to emails a couple of times a week.
 You can also reach me through my Facebook page.

 Giving back is something that is very important to me, but I do this by running my own online raffles and other events to raise money for particular causes.
-To date, I have raised nearly £10,000 for various charitable causes.
-And in March 2020, I also started the Happy Wee Creatures initiative, and have given away over 150 of them to date.
+To date, I have raised nearly £14,000 for various charitable causes.

 All images and products are available for social sharing (e.g Twitter, Facebook, Digg, Pinterest, etc) provided that full URLs and credit are given to Quernus Crafts and this website.
 Sharing is positively encouraged!
 Please contact me to request prior consent if you would like to use any images or content for any other purpose.